 Since the Credit CARD Act was signed into law a decade ago, it’s become more challenging for college students to get approved for their very own credit card.
 Here’s what you need to know about why it’s more difficult nowadays and what you can do to improve your chances of getting approved.

-But since the Credit CARD Act was signed into law a decade ago, it’s become more and more difficult for college students to get approved for their very own credit cards.
+But since the Credit CARD Act was signed into law more than a decade ago, it’s become more and more difficult for college students to get approved for their very own cards.

 Considering signing up for a credit card?
 Here’s why it’s more difficult nowadays and what you can do to improve your chances of getting approved.

 How the CARD Act changed the game

-Each term, credit card issuers descended on college campuses, handing out free food and swag in exchange for completed credit card applications – and you didn’t need significant income or even a job to qualify.
+Each term, card issuers descended on college campuses, handing out free food and swag in exchange for completed credit card applications – and you didn’t need significant income or even a job to qualify.

 When the law was passed, however, the federal government created several consumer provisions that would protect students from getting a credit card before they were financially ready.